frirasyidi/frirasyidi.github.io/_posts/2020_and_before/2019-05-03-mrt-jakarta-experience-evaluation.md

 ---
 layout: post
 title: MRT Jakarta Experience Evaluation — an Independent Study
-subtitle: We did a full day observation of MRT Jakarta, exploring all 13 stations, spent more than 12 hours in and out, went over 30 trips, and talked to more than 20 people ranging from students to businessmen.
+description: We did a full day observation of MRT Jakarta, exploring all 13 stations, spent more than 12 hours in and out, went over 30 trips, and talked to more than 20 people ranging from students to businessmen.
 date: 2019-05-03
-categories: blog
+categories: writings
 tags: research
+toc: true
 co-author: <a href="https://id.linkedin.com/in/donofirman">Dono Firman</a>, Senior Consultant of Somia CX
 publication-notes: This post was originally posted in <a href="https://medium.com/somiacx/mrt-jakarta-experience-evaluation-an-independent-study-721ac5e5089c">Somia CX Thought</a>.
 ---